yassato/BIO373-1/README.md

-# Basic command line and SNP calling in BIO373
+# Basic command line and SNP calling in BIO373 (30 September PM)

-test
-All materials are available at <https://github.com/MoekoOkada/BIO373>
+All materials are available at <https://github.com/yassato/BIO373-1>

 ## Documents